Fergal O'Brien (trainer): Career as a trainer

-In 2011 O’Brien set up as a trainer on his own account, at first at Cilldara Stud near Northleach, then back at Naunton, and then, since 2019, at Ravenswell Farm near Cheltenham.
+In 2011 O’Brien set up as a trainer on his own account, at first at Cilldara Stud near Northleach, then back at Naunton.
+Since 2019 he has been based at Ravenswell Farm near Cheltenham, owned by Restore Britain MP Rupert Lowe.
 Joining O'Brien at Ravenswell were assistant trainer Sally Randell, stable jockey Paddy Brennan, and conditional jockeys Liam Harrison and Connor Brace.
 O'Brien achieved his first Grade 1 success in 2017 when Poetic Rhythm, ridden by Paddy Brennan, won the Challow Novices' Hurdle at Newbury.
 In the 2020-21 season he achieved his first century of winners.
 He finished the season in seventh place in the jump trainers championship, which is decided on amount of prize money.
 In terms of winners, with 104 he was in third place behind Paul Nicholls (176 winners) and Nicky Henderson (147 winners).
 The post of honorary assistant trainer at Ravenswell is held by Kian Burley.

 O'Brien holds a combined licence and has trained winners on the flat.

 In October 2021 O'Brien went into partnership with fellow Gloucestershire trainer Graeme McPherson to form O'Brien McPherson Racing, with O'Brien concentrating on the training side of the operation and McPherson taking care of the business side.
 The 2021-22 season saw O'Brien finish in sixth place in the trainers' championship with 128 winners, a personal best.
 He also had more seconds and thirds than any other trainer.
 The 2022-23 season saw 141 winners, including a win for Dysart Enos in the Grade 2 mares' bumper in April at Aintree.
 In July 2023 the partnership with McPherson was ended, due to the logistical difficulties of managing two yards some distance apart.
 With the retirement of Paddy Brennan in April 2024, the position of stable jockey was taken by Jonathan Burke, who had ridden Crambo to victory for O'Brien in the Long Walk Hurdle at Ascot in December 2023.